Enhanced IRAS-Tax Agent Relationship

 Facilitating growth of competence

-Assist tax agents in improving their capabilities by conducting seminars and workshops for tax agents.
+Help tax agents strengthen their capabilities by conducting seminars and workshops.

-• Recognise the importance of training and set aside time and budget for constant upgrading of own technical competency.
+• Recognise the importance of ongoing training and development, and set aside time and budget to continually upgrade technical competency.

 • Keep up-to-date with tax changes and developments.